Journal of Adolescent & Adult Literacy

 Writing for the Journal of Adolescent & Adult Literacy

-The Journal of Adolescent & Adult Literacy (JAAL) seeks manuscripts.
-JAAL features articles that highlight research-based practice aimed at improving engagement and achievement among literacy learners aged 12 and older.
-Readers of this peer-reviewed publication include middle and secondary school teachers and administrators, preservice teachers, postsecondary teachers, librarians, media specialists, literacy coaches, curriculum specialists, researchers, scholars, and policymakers.
-JAAL seeks both qualitative and quantitative research studies.
-Submissions should focus on practical applications and include graphics (e.g., tables, charts, figures, photographs) that aid in summarizing the text and engaging readers.
-We seek research-based manuscripts that connect literacy contexts and stakeholders with 21st-century literacies.
-Topics may include but are not limited to motivation, engagement, and assessment of diverse populations of literacy learners in local and global contexts; adolescents’ and adults’ consumption and production of visual, digital, and print-based texts on and offline; content area literacies instruction; and integration of pop culture and digital literacies into independent and collaborative teaching and learning experiences.
+The Journal of Adolescent & Adult Literacy (JAAL) seeks manuscripts that highlight innovative, research-based practices aimed at improving engagement and achievement among literacy learners ages 12 and older.
+Readers of this peer-reviewed publication include middle and secondary school teachers and administrators, preservice teachers, postsecondary teachers, librarians, media specialists, literacy coaches, curriculum specialists, researchers, and policymakers.
+Topics may include but are not limited to curriculum, instruction, assessment, and programs for diverse populations of literacy learners across the globe; adolescents’ and adults’ consumption and production of visual, digital, and print-based texts in and out of school; and content area and disciplinary literacies.

-JAAL is published online and in print eight times a year: monthly from September to May, with a combined December/January issue.
-It is received by more than 15,000 subscribers worldwide.
+JAAL is published online and in print six times a year: July/August, September/October, November/December, January/February, March/April, and May/June.
+It is received by more than 15,000 individual and institutional subscribers worldwide.